-The ancient Greek goddess Nike was the personification of the ideal of victory (which was her Roman name).
-Such personifications of ideal terms were common in ancient Greek culture; other examples include Wisdom, Knowledge and Justice.
-Unlike other gods in the Greek Pantheon, such personifying deities were not usually given human personalities and histories.
+The ancient Greek goddess Nike was the personification of the ideal of victory.
+Such personifications of ideal terms were common in ancient Greek culture; other examples include Wisdom, Knowledge, and Justice.
+Unlike other gods in the Greek pantheon, such personifying deities were not usually given human personalities and histories.
 For this reason, little is said about Nike in Greek culture beyond that her mother was Styx (daughter of Ocean) and her father was Pallas, the Titan.
-She had three sisters, also personified deities: Zelus (Rivalry), Cratos (Supremacy) and Bia (Force) who, with Nike, were always seated by mighty Zeus on Mt.
+She had three sisters, also personified deities: Zelus (Rivalry), Cratos (Supremacy), and Bia (Force) who, with Nike, were always seated by mighty Zeus on Mt.
 Olympus.

-The goddess was a popular figure in ancient Greek art, appearing in sculpture, on pottery and on coins.
-Usually fitting Hesiod’s description as ‘beautiful-ankled Nike’, she is depicted with wings and often carries before her a wreath of victory which she presents either to other gods or to victorious heroes and athletes.
-The oldest surviving winged Nike in sculpture is from Delos and dates to 550 BC and was most probably sculpted by Archermos.
+The goddess was a popular figure in ancient Greek art, appearing in sculpture, on pottery, and on coins.
+Usually fitting Hesiod’s description as ‘beautiful-ankled Nike’, she is depicted with wings and often carries before her a wreath of victory, which she presents either to other gods or to victorious heroes and athletes.
+The oldest surviving winged Nike in sculpture is from Delos and dates to 550 BCE and was most probably sculpted by Archermos.
 The statue is in the Archaic style and strikes the typical pose of the period with bent knees and running.
-On Attic 5th to 4th century BCE pottery Nike also often rides a chariot or sometimes stands next to an altar or a sacrificial bull.
+On Attic 5th to 4th century BCE pottery, Nike also often rides a chariot or sometimes stands next to an altar or a sacrificial bull.

 Donate and help us!